 Tanoshinde kudasai ne! 楽しんでくださいね!
 Enjoy!Read more…

-Our restaurants in Sacramento (midtown and Arden Fair), Roseville (Eureka Road and The Fountains), Elk Grove, Davis, and Fair Oaks all promise the highly original Mikuni brand of culinary excellence.
+Our restaurants in Sacramento (midtown and Arden Fair), Roseville (Eureka Road and The Fountains), Fair Oaks, Folsom, Elk Grove, Davis, and Concord, all promise the highly original Mikuni brand of culinary excellence.
 Whether you like your fish raw or seared to perfection…whether chicken or beef strikes your fancy…this is where you’ll find the best of the best.

 Want to learn more about sushi?
 Read on!